Nuckerr/KitPvPPlus-docs/articles/commands.md

 # Commands
-There are over 35 amount of commands in KitPvP Plus.
-This article goes over all the commands, their aliases and permission as well as a breif description.
+There are over 35 different commands in KitPvP Plus.
+This article goes over all commands, their aliases and permissions as well as a breif description.

 ------------